pread, pwrite - read from or write to a file descriptor at a given offset

 On error, -1 is returned and errno

-The pread() and pwrite() system calls are especially useful in multithreaded applications.
-They allow multiple threads to perform I/O on the same file descriptor without being affected by changes to the file offset by other threads.
-On Linux, the underlying system calls were renamed in kernel 2.6: pread() became pread64(), and pwrite() became pwrite64().
+On Linux, the underlying system calls were renamed in Linux 2.6: pread() became pread64(), and pwrite() became pwrite64().
 The system call numbers remained the same.
 The glibc pread() and pwrite() wrapper functions transparently deal with the change.

 On some 32-bit architectures, the calling signature for these system calls differ, for the reasons described in syscall(2).